RxLaboratory/Duik/src-docs/docs/guide/performance.md

 With this preset, Duik tries to improve the performance as much as possible, without changing the final render.

-- Duik [Bones](bones/index.md) are set to be light bones instead of full bones with envelops and noodles.
-- Duik [Controllers](controllers/index.md) are set to use raster layers.
 - The composition preview mode is set to `Off (final quality)`.
 - The `Draft 3D` mode is enabled.
 - The preview resolution of the current composition is reduced by a factor of the composition width divided by 480 (that means a quarter for 1920 pixel wide compositions).